 During an impromptu press availability from his golf club in Bedminster, NJ on August 10th, Trump declared the opioid overdose crisis an “official” national emergency.
 Trump promised his administration would work to stop the opioid overdose epidemic that has swept the nation.

 “The opioid crisis is an emergency, and I’m saying officially, right now, it is an emergency.
 It’s a national emergency.
 We’re going to spend a lot of time, a lot of effort and a lot of money on the opioid crisis.”

 Statistics show that around 142 Americans die each day from a drug overdose.
-Deaths due to opioids quadrupled between 1999 and 2015.
+Deaths due to overdose from opioids quadrupled between 1999 and 2015.

-The American Society of Addiction Medicine reports that prescription pain pills are responsible 38% of the time, while 62% were related to heroin or other drugs.
+The American Society of Addiction Medicine reports that prescription pain pills are responsible for the opioid overdoses 38% of the time, while 62% were related to heroin or other drugs.
 Opioid drugs are prescribed in the U.S. at a higher rate than any country in the world.

 Trump’s surprise announcement over the summer stirred expectations across the medical community and federal government.
 A national emergency designation comes with hefty assistance.

 Instead, The White House concluded that declaring a public health emergency was an adequate response.

 Calling the opioid overdose crisis a public health emergency instead of a national emergency means fighting the battle without weapons.
 No access to the funding and resources available for national emergencies, such as hurricanes or flooding.
 And while renewable, Trump’s order will last for only 90 days.

 The recognition as a public health emergency makes the fight a top priority within the Trump Administration.
 It allows government agencies to redirect existing money and resources to address the opioid overdose epidemic.